Nervosa (band): A new start, Perpetual Chaos cycle (2020–2022)

-Second band revamp: Amaral on lead vocals and Jailbreak (2023–present)
+Amaral takeover on vocals: Jailbreak and Slave Machine (2023–present)

 In late August 2022, it was announced drummer Eleni Nota had departed the band due to health issues and was being replaced by Nanu Villalba.
 Less than four months later, after completing the South American tour, it was announced that also Villalba had departed the band due to a "lack of common agreement".

 Suddenly, the band parted ways with vocalist Diva Satánica in September 2022.
 In January 2023, becomes official that Helena Kotina (who already filled in on bass for Mia Wallace in 2022) joined the band as a second guitarist.
 It was revealed she was already working with Nervosa since March 2021 already, just a few months after the band released Perpetual Chaos, sharing ideas with Amaral.

 In late March 2023, founding guitarist Prika Amaral once again revamps the band with a total new setup: she will also be the band's lead vocalist from that moment onrward, sharing guitar duties with Kotina, while bassist Mia Wallace - who cannot tour extensively anymore- has been replaced by Hel Pyre.
 The band's new drummer is session Michaela Naydenova.
 The band also released new singles "Endless Ambition" and "Seed of Death" from their upcoming album, Jailbreak, released on September 29, 2023.

 In January 2024, Michaela Naydenova departed the band amicably, being replaced by Gabriela Abud.
 Nervosa establish themselves in Greece.

 Celebrating the 15 anniversary of the band, in the summer of 2025 a new single is published, Smashing Heads.
 Nervosa also make official the role of bassist Emmelie Herwegh, which since 2023 alternates with Hel Pyre.
 They both are considered part of the lineup.

+In January 2026, the band revealed their sixth studio album, Slave Machine, is set to be released on April 3, 2026.
+Also in the press release for the album, it was revealed Michaela Naydenova had returned to the band.
+Alongside the announcement the band released the title track as the first single of the album, which also was accompanied by a video.